 Form of the verbs ser (to be) and saber (to know)

-Que sí, mamá, que ya sé que siempre se olvida de mi cumpleaños,
+Que sí, mamá, que ya sé que siempre se olvida de mi cumpleaños.

-Yes, Mom, I know that he always forgets my birthday,
+Yes, Mom, I know that he always forgets my birthday.

-Caption 1, Cortometraje Beta - Part 1
+Caption 1, Cortometraje - Beta

 Play Caption